-By default, requests are referred to as changes and sub-requests are referred to as tasks in the Change Control Management application.
+By default, top-level or parent change requests are referred to as changes and second-level or child change requests are referred to as tasks in the Change Control Management application.
 Other request hierarchy levels are referred to as unknown.
 You can modify this terminology by changing the following lines in the enumeration-labels.properties file: